Protein How Much Do I Need?

 Does consuming a high-quality protein-emphasized diet increase my Risk of Osteoporosis?

-So instead of causing bone loss, increased Protein helps forestall bone loss with aging!
+So instead of causing bone loss, increased high-quality meat helps forestall bone loss with aging!
 Just the opposite of my concern.

 Eating more high-quality Protein was protective to my bones, not harmful.
 Great!
 Now I know it forestalls bone loss!